 Yinnar is a charming rural town located in the picturesque Morwell River Valley in Gippsland.
-With the Strzelecki Ranges to the west and the Jeeralang Hills to the east, its a gateway to scenic hotspots, contemporary arts and scenic drives.
+With the Strzelecki Ranges to the west and the Jeeralang Hills to the east, Yinnar is a gateway to scenic hotspots, contemporary arts and scenic drives.

 Did you know the name Yinnar was taken from the parish name and is an Aboriginal word meaning “woman.”